-An important element of establishing a claim to another person's land using the legal doctrine of adverse possession is that the trespasser must be "open and notorious" in using the disputed land.
-What does this mean?
-In practice, the “open and notorious” requirement is a legal jargony way of saying, “You can’t be sneaky about it.”
+An important element of establishing a claim to another person's land using the legal doctrine of adverse possession is that trespassers must be "open and notorious" in their use the disputed land.
+That's on top of the other requirements that the use be hostile, actual, exclusive, and continuous for a certain number of years (usually set by state statute).

-Consider this adverse possession situation: Bob wants to establish adverse possession to gain title over his neighbor's pond.
+Consider this adverse possession situation: Bob wants to establish adverse possession and gain title over his neighbor's pond.
 Every night at 2 a.m. for 30 years, Bob puts on his bathing suit, sneaks into his neighbor's yard, and swims one lap.
 He then dries off and runs back to his own house.

-Now consider the elements of adverse possession: Bob can establish that his use of the pond was hostile (without his neighbor's permission), continuous for the statutory period (30 years is far more than most states' laws require), and exclusive (assuming no one else took part in his moonlit swims or otherwise used the pond).
+Now consider whether this matches the elements of adverse possession: Bob can establish that his use of the pond was hostile (without his neighbor's permission), continuous for the statutory period (30 years is far more than most states' laws require), and exclusive (assuming no one else took part in his moonlit swims or otherwise used the pond).

 Many courts interpret the "open and notorious" requirement to mean that the trespasser must act in a manner consistent with ownership.
 In other words, if a trespasser is trying to claim title to your backyard, he can't appear on the land, hiding behind trees, and only in the dead of night.

 Trespassers would need to treat the yard the same way that they'd treat their own yard: for example, by barbecuing there in the afternoon, inviting family over, and installing lawn furniture.
 These sorts of visible acts of ownership over the property would put the true owner on notice that another person is now using the land.
 This gives the owner the opportunity to hire a lawyer or call the police, for example.
 Or, the owner could simply grant written permission to use or rent the land, making the nature of the relationship clear, while preserving one's title and interest in it.